truggeri/truggeri.com/content/resume.md

 Portland, OR | Software Development Engineer | 2022 - present

-* Lead software engineer on team that built Application Composer service
+* Proposed, authored and led project to embed our service and visual technology in other AWS service consoles, resulting in over 1 million unique users per year
-* Led effort to support Visual Studio Code extension, increasing weekly visitors by 3x
+* Lead engineer on project to add our AWS service to Visual Studio Code extension, increasing weekly visitors by 3x
-* Created pipeline to automatically deploy to new Aws regions, releasing our service to all 31 commercial regions
+* Created pipeline to automatically deploy our AWS service to new regions, releasing and maintaining our service in all 33 commercial regions, GovCloud and China partitions

 ### Goldbelly

 Raleigh, NC (remote) | Lead Software Engineer | 2021 - 2022

-* Lead of software team working directly with stake holders and product for multiple projects within the company
+* Responsible for setting architecture, improving operations practices and coaching junior developers reducing on call burden and outages
-* Implement service based architecture across multiple clouds for subscription product
+* Designed and implemented first service based architecture across multiple clouds using event driven architecture
-* Architect and developer of system that processes millions of shipping label updates a year
+* Architect and developer of system that processes one million shipping updates per month

 ### ZipRecruiter

 Charleston, SC | Senior Software Engineer II | 2018 - 2021

-* Responsible for white label web application receiving 2M visitors per day
+* Responsible for developing and operating white label web application receiving two million visitors per day
-* Develop and maintain code and infrastructure deployed in multiple clouds
+* Designed, implemented and operated service based system across multiple clouds enabling customer data compliance
 * Ownership of international platform in 12 foreign countries and nine languages

 ### Snagajob